fanyucai1/wastewater-covidseq/README.rst

     This global dataset contained 2,552 subsampled sequences (full length with Ns <5%) to include 1 unique genome per country or state per week.

+    Izquierdo-Lara R, Elsinga G, Heijnen L, et al. Monitoring SARS-CoV-2 circulation and diversity through community wastewater sequencing, the Netherlands and Belgium[J].
+Emerging infectious diseases, 2021, 27(5): 1405.

+    GISAID considers genomes with length greater than 29,000 nucleotides as complete and assigns the high coverage label when there is less than 1% of undefined bases, less than 0.05% unique amino acid mutations and without insertion or deletion unless verified by the submitter.

+    Yu C Y, Wong S Y, Liew N W C, et al. Whole genome sequencing analysis of SARS-CoV-2 from Malaysia: From alpha to Omicron[J].
+Frontiers in Medicine, 2022, 9.

 17. **Consence seuqence coverage**
 ::
     Lineage/clade analysis of SARS-CoV-2 wastewater samples with >80 % genome coverage was performed using Pangolin and NextClade tools